atelier-ritz/CoilSystemPython/readme.md

 Added a window for real time filed preview.

-Avaialble in the "With-PlotWindow" branch.
+Available in the "With-PlotWindow" branch.

 Also added some examples in subthread.py.